kishorvinod/Backend-Assessment/README.md

 For this project we have used Prisma as the ORM

+I have completed Module 1 and 4 in this assessment

 ## 1. Start Postgres (Docker)
 Run a local Postgres container (example):
 ```bash